Graduate Management Admission Test (GMAT - 2016)

 GMAT 2016 Conducting Body

-Graduate Management Admission Test (GMAT) Conducted by Graduate Management Admission Test (GMAT).
-Graduate Management Admission Council (GMAC) was established with the belief that business and management are critical to the economic and social well-being of people worldwide.
-This management body also conducts Graduate Management Admission Test (GMAT) for getting admission in postgraduate courses like MBA.
-The Graduate Management Admission Council (GMAC) is an international non-profit organization of business schools that provides products and services to academic institutions and prospective graduate management education students.
-The organization owns the Graduate Management Admission Test (GMAT), a standardized assessment that is widely used by graduate business administration programs (e.g. MBA, Master of Accountancy, Master of Finance, etc.) to measure quantitative, verbal, analytical and integrated reasoning skills in applicants.
+The Graduate Management Admission Test (GMAT) is conducted by the Graduate Management Admission Council (GMAC) for candidates seeking admission in postgraduate management courses offered at various B-schools worldwide.
+GMAC is an international non-profit organization of business schools that provides products and services to academic institutions and prospective graduate management education students.
 GMAC also provides survey research and market analysis aimed at helping graduate management admissions professionals make informed decisions and serves as an information source for journalists and members of the public interested in information about management education and the role it plays in the global economy.

 GMAT Contact Details